Central Park Tower: Nordstrom

 A Nordstrom department store occupies the building's first five floors and subcellars 1 and 2.
 The store spans 360000 ft2 in total, of which 285,000 sqft are within Central Park Tower; the remaining space is at 5 Columbus Circle and 1776 Broadway.
 Due to the high ceiling heights of the Nordstrom store, the first seven physical stories are collectively 280 ft tall.

-The Nordstrom location has an open plan for its floors, as well as 19 ft ceilings.
-The floors are lit by the wavy glass facades of the base at 57th and 58th Streets.
+The Nordstrom location has an open plan for its floors.
+Each level has 19 ft ceilings.
+The store's interiors are lit by the wavy glass facades of the base at 57th and 58th Streets.
 Other design features include halo reveals around each column; railings that wrap around the corners; and a terracotta wall near the elevators that resembles the wavy facade.
 The store also contains six bars and restaurants, including two operated by celebrity chef Tom Douglas.